eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The next sections describe how these challenges can be solved for both same-device and cross-device remote presentation flows.

-#### 4.4.3.2 Same-device remote presentation flows and inter-app presentation flows
+#### 4.4.3.2 Same-device remote presentation flows

-Figure 4 shows attribute presentation in a remote same-device flow.

 ![Figure 4](media/Figure_4_Remote_Same-Device_Flow.png) <!-- <img src="Figure_4_Remote_Same-Device_Flow.png" style="width="6.195290901137358in" height="6.5597200349956255in" /> -->
 Figure 4: Remote same-device presentations

+Figure 4 shows attribute presentation in a remote same-device flow.
 Compared to Figure 2, Figure 4 shows additional detail.
 In particular, it shows the browser on the User device and the relevant interfaces of this browser: